 Proverbs 4:18 says, “But the path of the righteous is like the light of dawn, which shines brighter and brighter until full day.”

-If that is our desire, it demands total surrender and dedication with our whole being.
+If that is our desire, it demands total surrender and dedication.
 Thus, we acknowledge that God has a right of access to every aspect of our lives.
 Our complete, unconditional surrender is a personal decision.
 He expects that from us, for that is true discipleship.

 Not by our own power